-A Blend For Every Horse
+A Blend for Every Horse

 Horses suffering from respiratory problems and allergies associated with field-dried hay benefit by feeding our forage feeds.
 The high temperature drying process eliminates harmful mold spores that can lead to respiratory allergies (heaves), resulting in a chronic cough and decreased physical performance ability.
 Feeding your horse any one of Lucerne Farms high temperature dried forages will help prevent an allergic cough and keep his airways clear.

-The training and competition schedule combined with transporting to and from events, places the performance horse under a level of stress it would not normally encounter in the wild.
+The training and competition schedule combined with transporting to and from events places the performance horse under a level of stress it would not normally encounter in the wild.
 Stabling and the need for high-energy intake have resulted in the feeding of large amounts of concentrates.
-A horse must receive at least 1.5-2% of his body weight in forage a day to maintain a healthy digestive system.
+A horse must receive at least 1.5-2% of his body weight in forage per day to maintain a healthy digestive system.
 By feeding one of Lucerne Farms alfalfa-based forages, the performance horse will benefit from receiving some of their energy intake in the form of forage.
 The alfalfa-based forage contributes a “slow-release” energy during exercise and competition providing a continuous source of energy for the working muscles.

 Adequate chewing is the first step in the digestive process.
 As the horse ages, the digestive system becomes less effective because the teeth are worn.
 This can result in loss of body condition and weak bones.
 Older horses need highly digestible sources of protein and calcium to make up for these losses.
 Our short chopped forage fills this need by making it easier to chew and digest than common long stem hay.